0x1eef/bones/README.md

 #### Terminology

-In the terminology of the bones utility, "a skeleton" refers to a git repository.
-Within the git repository, there can be one or more directories at the top-level.
+In the terminology of the bones utility, "a skeleton" refers to a cloned git repository.
+Within the cloned git repository, there can be one or more directories at the top-level.
 Each directory is considered to be a "bone".
 When used with the `bones install` command, a bone from a skeleton can be installed in a way similar to the following example.
 Keep in mind that these concepts are important to understand when planning to use this utility:

-    user@localhost$ bones install <skeleton>/<bone> <target>
+    user@localhost$ bones install skeleton/bone <target>

 #### Conflicts